Accelerated M.S. in Integrative Neuroscience

 Application

 HSCI students with a minimum GPA of 3.5 in the major are eligible to apply to this program by October 1 of their junior year.
-Students who wish to apply should inquire with Sumaira Akber, Assistant Dean, School of Health.
+Students who wish to apply should inquire with Sumaira Akber, Assistant Dean, School of Health, or Jason Tilan, Director of Accelerated BGE Pathways, Department of Human Science.

 For more information about our program and admissions, please contact us.